TomeuViver/Single_16S_ARB/README.md

 ## Using ARB for Phylogenetic Reconstruction

-Visit the [ARB web page](http://www.arb-home.de/) for details on the software
+Visit the [ARB web page](http://www.arb-home.de/) for details of the software

 ### Opening ARB